Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@telegram-apps` uses GitHub as its codebase repository.
+`@telegram-apps/sdk` uses GitHub as its codebase repository.
 Every developer can track changes made to any files and review them.

 ## Vanilla JavaScript